Lerner's avatar

 Instead, you crave to annihilate everything they love so that they could feel at least the resemblance of your anguish.

 Instead, you crave tohe annihilateion of everything they love, so that they couldwill feel at least the rea semblance of your anguish.
+Instead, you crave the annihilation of everything they love, so that they will feel at least a semblance of your anguish.

 I can't explain, but "wish" would work in your sentence, but "crave" doesn't work the same way here